aiven/aiven-docs/docs/platform/howto/google-cloud-functions.md

 - `CLOUD_FUNCTION_KEY` Change this to protect your Cloud Function endpoint, especially if it does not require authentication.
-- `host`: FQDN or IP address if your Aiven service or VM in your GCP VPC.
+- `host`: FQDN or IP address if your Aiven service or VM in your Google Cloud VPC.
 - `port`: Destination TCP port number.
 <!-- vale on -->